UK HealthCare is now part of Cigna’s medical insurance network.

 How can you care for yourself when you have an anal fissure?

 • If your doctor prescribed cream or ointment, use it exactly as prescribed.
-Call your doctor if you think you are having a problem with your medicine.
+Contact your doctor if you think you are having a problem with your medicine.
 You will get more details on the specific medicines your doctor prescribes.

 • Sit in a few inches of warm water (sitz bath) 3 times a day and after bowel movements.
 The warm water helps the area heal and eases discomfort.
 Do not put soaps, salts, or shampoos in the water.